Blog

 Board, Bylaws, and Conflict of Interest

 After filing the articles of incorporation with the State of Michigan, your next step is to choose a board of directors who then adopt bylaws and a conflict of interest policy.
 While the IRS does not require that your organization have bylaws and a conflict of interest policy, adopting them is a best practice.
 If you have them, you’ll be required to attach them to Form 1023 when you file it.
 If you don’t have them, you’ll have to explain how your officers, directors, or trustees are selected and how you will manage conflicts of interest.
-Form 1023 provides an example of a conflict of interest policy that can be your starting point.
+The Form 1023 instructions provide an example of a conflict of interest policy that can be your starting point.
 We recommend consulting an attorney to assist you in preparing your bylaws.

 Apply for exemption